IGNF/odeon/docs/stats.rst

             List of the bins to build the histograms of the image bands.
         nbr_bins: int.
             If bins is not given in input, the list of bins will be created with the nbr_bins defined here.
+        get_skewness_kurtosis: bool
+            Boolean to compute or not skewness and kurtosis.
         bit_depth: str
             The number of bits used to represent each pixel in an image.
         batch_size: int